Spooky Halloween Ghosts out of cardboard tubes.

 • 1 stripe of black yarn (30cm)

-• White crepe paper
+• White crepe paper.

 That was easy, wasn’t it?
 I hope you enjoyed making one or both of these models.

-The good thing about working with a tube is that you can pop your fingers inside the bottom of the tube and move your specter with ease around as if it’s a floating spoof!
+The good thing about working with a tube is that you can pop your fingers inside the bottom of the tube and move your spectre with ease around as if it’s a floating spoof!

 • Follow the 12 images as shown, it’s pretty straightforward.
 I suggest cutting the top part of the tube all the way around so that when turned inwards it gives a rounded effect for the head, so you don’t have that flat head look.